 Visitors to the U.S. Capitol are now able to see new exhibitions in the Capitol Visitors Center, view a brief film that tells the story of Congress, and tour the facility with professional tour guides who will give informative and interpretive tours.
 You will have the opportunity to view copies of our founding documents and pieces of famous legislation, a detailed history of the Capitol building, a behind-the-scenes look at the day-to-day operations of our country's legislative branch, and artifacts such as the catafalque that held President Lincoln's casket.

-The Capitol Guide Service leads professionally guided tours of the Center and the U.S. Capitol from 8:30 a.m. to 4:30 p.m.
+The Capitol Visitors Center leads professionally guided tours of the Center and the U.S. Capitol every 10 minutes from 8:50 a.m. to 3:20 p.m.
 Monday through Saturday.
-The Capitol is closed to tours on Thanksgiving Day, Christmas Day, New Year's Day and Inauguration Day.
+The Capitol is closed to tours on Sundays, Thanksgiving Day, Christmas Day, New Year's Day and Inauguration Day.
 You can visit the U.S. Capitol Visitor Center website to register for a tour.

-If you would like to obtain gallery passes to view the chambers of the House of Representatives and Senate, please visit the Washington office (502 Hart Senate Office Building) before your tour.
+If you would like to obtain gallery passes to view the chambers of the House of Representatives and Senate, please visit our Washington, DC office (248 Russell Senate Office Building) before your tour.

 U.S. Supreme Court

-Public tours are offered Monday through Friday, every hour on the half hour from 9 a.m. to 4:30 p.m., when the court is not in session.
+Public tours are offered Monday through Friday, every hour on the half hour, from 9:30 a.m. to 3:30 p.m., when the court is not in session.
 Please check the Supreme Court's calendar for any changes to the tour schedule.

 The court is closed on federal holidays.